New White House Press Secretary Said Coronavirus Would Not Reach United States

 “It is unclear whether Ms. McEnany will revive the traditional role of a White House press secretary — answering questions from reporters in a daily briefing,” the report reads.

 According to the piece, sources familiar with the news claim White House chief of staff Mark Meadows wants McEnany’s role to focus on defending Trump on television.
-Meadows reportedly clashed with Grisham and allegedly had his sights set on her for replacement.
-According to The Hill, McEnany’s hiring is a small piece of a “broader overhaul” of the White House’ press division under Meadows.
+Meadows reportedly clashed with Grisham and he allegedly had his sights set on McEnany as her replacement.
+According to The Hill, her hiring is a small piece of a “broader overhaul” of the White House’s press division under Meadows.

-In addition to Meadows, Trump was reportedly not satisfied with his administration’s communications division and has complained about it since the early months of his term.
+Trump was reportedly also not satisfied with his administration’s communications division and has complained about it since the early months of his term.

 “Mr. Trump, who sees himself as his own best spokesman, has frequently complained about his media coverage,” The New York Times report reads.
 “Ms. Grisham was rarely on television, but she was known for aggressive exchanges defending her boss on Twitter.”

-Before McEnany and Grisham were Sarah Huckabee Sanders and Sean Spicer.
+This is the Trump administration’s fourth press secretary.
+Before McEnany and Grisham, Sarah Huckabee Sanders and Sean Spicer held the title.
 Thus far, only Sanders has lasted more than one year on the job.